yochannah/omgscience/_covid/covid19-data-access-study.md

 ## How you can help:

 - Sign up to do an interview:
   - Use [Calendly](TODO ADD LINK) to sign up for a short video/audio interview or text chat.
+Interviews will take 20-30 minutes.
   - Email Yo Yehudi at yochannah.yehudi@postgrad.manchester.ac.uk for more info, or DM me on twitter if I follow you.
 I'm [@yoyehudi](https://twitter.com/yoyehudi).
 - Share word with others via Twitter.
 You can retweet [this tweet](TODO ADD TWEET LINK).